joeycouse/Balanced_Regression/README.md

 # Stable Regression and Balanced Regression

-The Julia Code for Comparing the performance of Stable Regression v.
+The Julia Code for comparing the performance of Stable Regression v.
 Balanced Regression on a variety of datasets from the UCI Machine Learning Repository